Hataken999/Hataken999/README.md

 ### I'm a Student, Gamer, Developer, and Dubstep Lover🔥🔥

-- I like space things
+- I like space things 🚀
-- I’m currently learning everything 😂🤣
+- I’m currently learning everything it's interest me 👀
-- I’m looking to collaborate with other developer
+- I’m looking to collaborate with other developer 👥
-- 2021 Goals: Expert in 1 programming language (i hope)
+- 2021 Goals: Expert in 1 programming language (i hope) 🙃

 ***